Toy Town Hall

-Toy Town Hall is a 1936 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
+Toy Town Hall is a 1936 American animated comedy short film directed by Isadore Freleng.
 The short was released on September 19, 1936.
+It is the 64th film in the Merrie Melodies series and the first to be composed by Carl W. Stalling.
 It is notable for reusing footage from two-strip color Merrie Melodies released between 1934 and 1935.

 Plot

-A young tot is put to bed in the middle of listening to the Ben Bernie Orchestra on the radio.
-He falls asleep and dreams that his toys in the room become movie and radio stars who put on a version of Fred Allen's Town Hall Tonight, with a bunch of musical acts.
-At the end of the short, the youngster wakes up.